 Truth Be Known.
 Book of the Dead.
-This detail scene, from the Papyrus of Hunefer (ca. 1275 B.C.), shows the scribe Hunefer's heart being weighed on the scale of Maat against the feather of truth, by the jackal-headed Anubis.
+This detail scene, from the Papyrus of Hunefer (ca. 1275 BCE), shows the scribe Hunefer's heart being weighed on the scale of Maat against the feather of truth, by the jackal-headed Anubis.

-" [H. Bonnet, Reallexikon der gyptischen Religionsgeschichte (Berlin, 1952), p.
+" [H. Bonnet, Reallexikon der Egyptischen Religionsgeschichte (Berlin, 1952), p.
 59.]
 From the Second Book of Breathings, hardly distinguishable from it, it blends off into such earlier writings as "The Book of Passing through the Eternities," the "Amduat," and the "Book of Gates," in which we recognize most of the ideas and even phrases of the "Sensen" Papyrus.
 [W. Wreszinski, "Das Buch von Durchwandern der Ewigkeit," Aegyptische Zeitschrift (AZ) 45 (1908), pp. 111ff; Chassinat, "Le Livre second des Respirations," p.
 315.] " See also Book of Abraham.
 A portion of the papyri considered by some to be source of the Book of Abraham.

 The difference between Egyptologists' translation and Joseph Smith's interpretations have caused considerable controversy.
-The Book of Abraham is an 1835 work produced by Joseph Smith [ 1 ] that he said was based on Egyptian papyri purchased from a traveling mummy exhibition.
+The Book of Abraham is an 1835 work produced by Joseph Smith that he said was based on Egyptian papyri purchased from a traveling mummy exhibition.
 List of Book of the Dead spells.
 The Egyptian Book of the Dead Index.

 Sacred Texts Egypt.